 It’s only 300-square-miles but this island off the Yucatan peninsula in Mexico has three cruise piers.
 Cozumel offers a host of options, with the most common – the chance to check out Tulum, the ruins of an ancient Mayan city that dates back to the 13th century.
 Situated atop oceanfront cliffs, Tulum offers fascinating history and gorgeous scenery.
 You can also stroll the town of San Miguel, snorkel the world’s second-largest barrier reef, or take a 45-minute fast-ferry jaunt to Playa Del Carmen, the boho beach town on the mainland.

 With an island for every taste, the Caribbean is the ultimate place for relaxation, rejuvenation, excitement, and adventure.
-Some islands are lush with endless trees and mountain trails like Dominica while others are ideal for snorkeling in the turquoise waters like Curacao.
+Some Caribbean islands are lush with endless trees and mountain trails like Dominica while others are ideal for snorkeling in the turquoise waters like Curacao.
+Some Caribbean islands are perfect for families traveling with kids while others are the ideal couples destination.
 Wherever you visit, you can’t go wrong with these signature Caribbean cruise ports.